 The intent of this requirement is for students to become familiar with the methodologies, contributions, and limitations of natural science inquiry, broadly defined.

 Find classes based on General Education Requirements

-Use the General Education Requirements tool on MyPlan to find classes that meet the I&S, DIV, NW, etc requirement.
+Use the General Education Requirements tool on MyPlan to find classes that meet the requirements listed above.

 Requirements By College and School